 Figure 1 - IPS Brazil’s architecture.

 The specification, implementation and workflow are to be validated at a connectathon on November 12 in São Paulo, Brazil.
-The MoH has joined RACSEL Connecthaton and will participate in Track 1 that measures the ability to transform, translate, send, receive and display patient summaries compliant to the IPS.
+The BMoH has joined RACSEL Connecthaton and will participate in Track 1 that measures the ability to transform, translate, send, receive and display patient summaries compliant to the IPS.

 Discussion